RobertJGabriel/websiteWrapper/README.md

 - Windows 64 bit (Windows 7 + )

 # Example
-As you can see Stupid project really but a nice on all the same.
+As you can see stupid project really but a nice on all the same.

 ![alt text](assets/example.png "Example Website Wrapper")